Walk | Maastricht Treaty

 Town hall and market

-A dinner for the heads of government and ministers was held at City Hall Square on 9 December 1991.
-Negotiations continued during the dinner.
-Then go to the Market Square, where the first euros officially came into circulation on 1 January 2002.
-It became a special moment when Finance Minister Gerrit Zalm pinned the first euro notes there
+The City Hall hosted a dinner for heads of government and ministers on 9 December 1991.
+Further negotiations took place during the dinner.
+At the Market Square, the first euros officially came into circulation on 1 January 2002.
+It was a special moment when Finance Minister Gerrit Zalm pinned the first euro notes there.

 -

-The Town Hall on Market Square was built in the 17th century under master builder Pieter Post.
-More info on Town Hall on Market Square
+The City Hall was built in the 17th century under master builder Pieter Post.
+More info on City Hall

 -